 As I mentioned earlier, your brisket might even taste better the next day.
 So here is how you want to handle one of the best beef brisket recipes ever.

-If you make beef brisket ahead of time, let the brisket cool, cover it loosely with foil and refrigerate it overnight.
+If you make beef brisket ahead of time, let the brisket cool, cover it with foil, and refrigerate it overnight.

-Cooked brisket can be refrigerated up to 5 days.
+Cooked brisket can be refrigerated in an airtight container for up to 5 days.

-Uncooked brisket can be refrigerated 3 to 5 days.
+Uncooked brisket can be refrigerated in an airtight container for 3 to 5 days.
 Raw brisket can be frozen for 6 to 12 months.
-If you defrost the brisket in the refrigerator, which I would recommend, you can refrigerate it for another 3 days.
+I recommend you defrost the brisket in the refrigerator.
+Once it is defrosted, you can refrigerate it for another 3 days.

 - 6 pound brisket flat, trimmed so that a thin layer of fat remains